Hungary Pet Passport & Import Regulations

 If traveling to Hungary from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.

-This form is good for transports of 5 or less animals. (see item 6 if you are traveling with more than 5 pets.)
+This form is good for transports of 5 or less dogs, cats or ferrets. (see step 6 if you are traveling with more than 5 pets).
 The form is good for 4 months of travel within the EU as long as the rabies vaccination documented on it does not expire.

-Non-Commercial Travel to Hungary from another EU Member State:
+Non-Commercial Transport to Hungary from another EU Member State:

 Have your veterinarian update an EU Pet Passport for your pet.
 An EU health certificate is not required for pets traveling to Austria from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.

 No matter what country you are entering Hungary from, you or your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.